mrabello23/algorithms-data-structures/docs/data-structures.md

 - directed graphs: nodes are connected in one direction
 - undirected graphs: nodes are connected in both directions
 - cycle: when an edge points to same node

-# Depth-first search (dfs) graph

-- traversal the graph using a stack
-- edge-based technique
-- used for finding or traversing graphs or trees in depth-ward direction
-- execution begins at the root node and explores each branch before backtracking
-- uses a stack data structure to remember, to get the subsequent vertex, and to start a search, whenever a dead-end appears in any iteration
-- Last In First Out (LIFO) mode
-- every node store only 1 child pointer
-- memory space requirements is less than BFS

-# Breadth-first search (bfs) graph

-- traversal the graph using a queue
-- vertex-based technique for finding the shortest path in the graph
-- used to graph data or searching tree or traversing structures
-- efficiently visits and marks all the key nodes in a graph in an accurate breadthwise fashion
-- selects a single node (initial or source point) in a graph and then visits all the nodes adjacent to the selected node.
-Once the algorithm visits and marks the starting node, then it moves towards the nearest unvisited nodes and analyses them
-- First In First Out (FIFO) mode
-- every node store N child pointer
-- memory space requirements is higher than DFS
-- it is slower than DFS
-- traversal the graph in layers

 # Trees